Courses

 Course Code: 01-07-EE71

-Compassion Fatigue is a common reaction to the stress and emotional pressure that come with caring for others during times of change or hardship.
-It can lead to a range of symptoms, including difficulties sleeping, emotional outbursts, and decreased cognitive abilities.
-According to a study by UCLA, more than 38% of corporate and government workers experience severe symptoms of compassion fatigue, which can lead to burnout, relationship issues, loss of morale or motivation, and lower self-care.
-This course will help you recognize the signs of compassion fatigue and take steps to avoid the negative impacts on mental and physical health.
+Compassion fatigue is a common reaction to the stress and emotional pressure that come with caring for others during times of change or hardship.
+It leads to a range of symptoms, including difficulties sleeping, emotional outbursts, and decreased cognitive abilities.
+According to a study by UCLA, more than 38% of corporate and government workers experience severe symptoms of compassion fatigue, which leads to burnout, relationship issues, and low morale or motivation.
+This course teaches you how to recognize the signs of compassion fatigue and take steps to avoid its negative impacts on mental and physical health.

 Performance Objectives: Upon completion of this course, you should be able to: